CollectionBuilder/collectionbuilder-gh/README.md

 # collectionbuilder-gh

+> This `demo-site` branch of collectionbuilder-gh contains objects and metadata used to generate a demonstration version on GitHub Pages.
+> If starting a new project please use main/master branch instead.

 A project to generate a free and simple digital collection site using [GitHub Pages](https://pages.github.com/) given:

 - a CSV of collection metadata